mohanr/mohanr.github.io/_posts/2023-11-01-ProbabilisticDataStructures.md

 # tl;dr
 1. The code will be gradually improved and  be committed to git finally.
 2. Performance considerations are not paramount here.
+3. The language is OCaml and it is imperative even though I will attempt to use functional Data structures.

 # Probabilistic and other Data Structures